kirbyfan64/better-share-button/docs/configuration-options.md

   protocol:     // the protocol you'd prefer to use.
 [Default: your current protocol]
   url:          // the url you'd like to share.
 [Default: `window.location.href`]
   title:        // title to be shared alongside your link [Default: See below in defaults section]
   description:  // text to be shared alongside your link, [Default: See below in defaults section]
+  root:         // the root element to perform DOM queries on; can be used to support usage inside web components or shadow DOM [Default: `document`]
   image:        // image to be shared [Default: See below in defaults section]
   ui: {
     flyout:       // change the flyout direction of the shares. chose from `top left`, `top center`, `top right`, `bottom left`, `bottom right`, `bottom center`, `middle left`, or `middle right` [Default: `top center`]